- 1 medium onion, finely chopped

 - 1 package (17.3 ounces) frozen puff pastry, thawed

-- Spread 1/2 cup of sausage mixture down the center of each strip.
-Fold pastry over and press edges together to seal.
-Cut each roll into six pieces.
+- On a lightly floured surface, roll each pastry sheet into an 11x10-1/2-in. rectangle.
+Cut lengthwise into three strips.
+Spread 1/2 cup sausage mixture lengthwise down the center of each strip.
+Fold over sides, pinching edges to seal.
+Cut each log into six pieces.

-- Place seam side down on a rack in a shallow baking pan.
+- Place on a rack in a 15x10x1-in. pan, seam side down.
 Sprinkle with remaining paprika.
-Bake at 350° for 20-25 minutes or until golden brown.
+Bake until golden brown and sausage is no longer pink, 20-25 minutes.
 Yield: 3 dozen.

 Reviews for Aussie Sausage Rolls